-To become licensed to practice pharmacy outside of California, you must meet the Registered Pharmacist requirements of the specific state's board of pharmacy.
-Licensure as a Registered Pharmacist outside of California is at the discretion of that state's board of pharmacy, and state-specific licensure requirements can be found on the state's board of pharmacy website.
+To become licensed to practice pharmacy outside of California, you must meet the Registered Pharmacist requirements of the specific state's Board of Pharmacy.
+Licensure as a Registered Pharmacist outside of California is at the discretion of that state's Board of Pharmacy, and state-specific licensure requirements can be found on the state's Board of Pharmacy website.

-California State Board of Pharmacy
+California State Board of Pharmacy (CABOP)

-The California State Board of Pharmacy (CABOP) is a consumer protection agency.
-One way the board fulfills its consumer protection mandate is to assure that those licensed to practice pharmacy possess minimum competency.
-To this end, California law requires candidates to take the NAPLEX[TM] and California Practice Standards and Jurisprudence Examination (CPJE).
-You can obtain a copy of this code and other California pharmacy laws from the board's website.
-These examinations require candidates to demonstrate that they possess the minimum knowledge and abilities necessary to practice safely and effectively in the U.S. as well as in California.
-For more information, go to: www.pharmacy.ca.gov/index.
+The CABOP is a consumer protection agency.
+One way the Board fulfills its consumer protection mandate is to ensure that those licensed to practice pharmacy possess minimum competency.
+To this end, California law requires candidates to take the North American Pharmacist Licensure Examination® (NAPLEX®) and California Practice Standards and Jurisprudence Examination (CPJE).
+You can obtain a copy of this code and other California pharmacy laws from the Board's website.
+These examinations require candidates to demonstrate that they possess the minimum knowledge and abilities necessary to practice safely and effectively in the U.S. and California.
+For more information, go to pharmacy.ca.gov/index.

-North American Pharmacist Licensure Examination (NAPLEX[TM])
+North American Pharmacist Licensure Examination (NAPLEX®)

-The NAPLEX[TM] (North American Pharmacist Licensure Examination) is developed by the National Association of Boards of Pharmacy (NABP) for use by the state boards of pharmacy as part of their assessment of competence to practice pharmacy.
+The NAPLEX® is developed by the National Association of Boards of Pharmacy(NABP) for use by the state boards of pharmacy as part of their assessment of competence to practice pharmacy.
 This computer-adaptive test provides the most precise measurement of the student's knowledge and ability in pharmacy.
-By using the NAPLEX[TM], the state boards provide a valid and objective examination that tests the competence in important aspects of the practice of pharmacy.
-The NAPLEX[TM] also assists the state boards of pharmacy in fulfilling one aspect of their responsibility to safeguard public health and welfare.
-For more information, go to: www.nabp.pharmacy.
+By using the NAPLEX®, the state boards provide a valid and objective examination that tests the competence in important aspects of the practice of pharmacy.
+The NAPLEX® also assists the state boards of pharmacy in fulfilling one aspect of their responsibility to safeguard public health and welfare.
+For more information, go to nabp.pharmacy.